 Sediment Augmentation

 In 2017, the Program began full-scale sediment augmentation operations in the south channel of the Platte River downstream of the J-2 Return.
 Augmentation included annual mechanical introduction of 60,000 – 80,000 tons of sediment in the reach immediately downstream of the Return.
 The sediment supply in this reach is on the order of 1,000,000 tons and we anticipate that this volume of sediment is enough to supply augmentation in this area for approximately 10 years.
 At that point, we will need to progress further downstream or move operations to the Plum Creek complex.
 The Program’s initial evaluation of effectiveness of this management action after 5 years of implementation is scheduled for independent peer review in 2024.
-Alternative sediment augmentation management actions, including sand dam retrofitting, are being technically evaluated for feasibility, cost, and benefits.
+Alternative sediment augmentation management actions, including passive alternatives for sediment augmentation, are being technically evaluated for feasibility, cost, and benefits.

 Flow Releases